needle-mirror/com.unity.xr.arfoundation/Documentation~/index.md

 Subsystems are implemented in other packages.
 To use AR Foundation, you must also install at least one of these platform-specific AR packages from the Package Manager window (menu: **Window** &gt; **Package Manager**):

- - ARKit XR Plug-in
+ - Apple ARKit XR Plug-in
  - ARCore XR Plug-in
- - Magic Leap XR Plug-in
- - Windows XR Plug-in
+ - Open XR Plug-in

 # Glossary